 Cranial Skeleton .
 The deer skull or cranial skeleton of the Pudu puda species, as in all vertebrates, is made up of two main segments, neurocranial and splenochronous.
 Already from the embryonic stage there is a clear differentiation between both future bone segments and in mammals in the adult state, it generally manifests itself with a greater and broad development of the facial bones (splanchnochronous) compared to the bones of the neural (neurocranial) part, similar to raised in ruminant anatomy publications.

 When making a general appreciation of the deer skull, it is observed to be more stylized, long and homogeneous in relation to small domestic ruminants (goats and sheep), given this possibly due to the greater angle to which the neurocranium and the esplachnocranium are related, by the prolongation of the frontal and parietal bone in the formation of the neurocranial ceiling, as well as by the decrease in the dorso-ventral axis of the maxillary bones in the formation of the face.
-In addition, the smaller lateral projection of the margins of the eye socket, give this homogeneous and stylized aspect to the esplachnocranium, the latter possibly determining the most frontal focus of the characteristic eyeballs of the species.
+In addition, the smaller lateral projection of the margins of the eye socket, give this homogeneous and stylized aspect to the esplachnocranium, the latter possibly determining the most frontal focus of the characteristic eyeballs of this deer species.

 Fig. 1 Rostral view of the deer skull of a male specimen of the Pudu puda species, showing the lateral limits of the esplachnocranium, given by the lateral margin of the zygomatic bone.
 Source: Veterinary Anatomy Unit, UST, Puerto Montt headquarters, Chile.